Continuing Education Activity

 If take-home dosing is agreed upon, initially, it should be limited to weekend doses only and then gradually increased as the patient shows more reliability.
 At all times, the patient requires monitoring for compliance.
-(Ottawa, 2016)

 Induction with buprenorphine initiates when the patient is experiencing mild to moderate symptoms of opioid withdrawal.
-The treatment is usually started 6 to 12 hours after use of short-acting opioids (e.g., heroin, oxycodone) or at least 24 hours or longer after the use of a long-acting opioid (e.g., morphine or oxycodone controlled-release formulations.
+The treatment is usually started 6 to 12 hours after the use of short-acting opioids (e.g., heroin, oxycodone) or at least 24 hours or longer after using a long-acting opioid (e.g., morphine or oxycodone controlled-release formulations.
 For those methadone maintenance patients who prefer a switch to buprenorphine, the recommendation is that one wait at least 72 hours or more after the dose of methadone before initiating treatment.
 The dose of methadone should be tapered down to less than 30 mg before buprenorphine treatment to decrease the risk of precipitating intense withdrawal symptoms.

 For patients on the fentanyl patch, at least 48 to 72 hours is necessary after discontinuation before starting treatment.

 In most patients with opioid dependence, the initial dose is 2 to 4 mg.
-For those who are on high doses of opioids or potent agents like oxycodone, an additional dose of 2 to 4 mg may be necessary on the same day.
+For those on high doses of opioids or potent agents like oxycodone, an additional dose of 2 to 4 mg may be necessary on the same day.
 After the supervised dosing, the healthcare provider in the clinic will monitor the patient.

 During this time, the patient undergoes monitoring for withdrawal symptoms.
 Tools like the Clinical Opiate Withdrawal Scale can help to determine the presence and intensity of the withdrawal symptoms.
-Additional doses of buprenorphine may be necessary for symptomatic management of the withdrawal symptoms.
-Once the symptoms have subsided and the patient discharged, the induction can be rescheduled the following day.
+Additional doses of buprenorphine may be necessary for the symptomatic management of the withdrawal symptoms.
+Once the symptoms have subsided and the patient is discharged, the induction can be rescheduled the following day.
 The patient should be encouraged to abstain from opioids while at home.